bokhaeng/CARS/docs/User_Manual/CARS_ch2_installation.md

 ## Install the third-party packages:
 The third-party packages can be installed by GUI (Anaconda-Navigator), or manual install in the terminal with python 3 environment.
 The geopandas must be verion 0.6.1.

-Here are the steps to install packages manually in terminal (not python console):
+Here are the steps to install packages manually in terminal with python 3 environment (not python console):

 1. Install geopandas:
 ```